The following attractions no longer exist, but they are a big part of Colorado Springs’ tourism legacy.

 Buckskin Joe – Our most recent loss.
 Ghost town buildings purchased and reassembled. for a movie set and tourist attractions.
 Recently purchased by a wealthy individual and relocated to his private land.

 Royal Gorge Railroad – Also recently lost.
 (The small one by Buckskin Joe.)
 The engines were powered with Chrysler engines from the 1950’s.
-The tracks and viewing platform are still in place.
+The route and viewing platform are still in place, now a scenic trail.

 I know there were more.
 Help me out, here!